 - 1. Multiple Sclerosis.
 Approve for the duration noted below if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
-Patient has a relapsing form of multiple sclerosis; AND Note: Examples of relapsing forms of multiple sclerosis include clinically isolated syndrome, relapsing remitting disease, and active secondary progressive disease.

-- ii.
-Medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis. - B) Patient is Currently Receiving Plegridy for ≥ 1 Year.
-Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient has a relapsing form of multiple sclerosis; AND Note: Examples of relapsing forms of multiple sclerosis include clinically isolated syndrome, relapsing remitting disease, and active secondary progressive disease. - ii.
+Approve for 1 year if the patient meets ALL the following (i, ii, and iii): - Patient has a relapsing form of multiple sclerosis; AND Note: Examples of relapsing forms of multiple sclerosis include relapsing remitting disease and active secondary progressive disease. - ii.
+Patient meets ONE of the following (a, b, or c): - a) According to the prescriber, the patient has experienced inadequate efficacy or significant intolerance to two disease-modifying agents used for multiple sclerosis; OR - Note: See Appendix for examples. - b) According to the prescriber, the patient has experienced inadequate efficacy or significant intolerance to one of Kesimpta (ofatumumab subcutaneous injection), a natalizumab intravenous product (Tysabri, biosimilar), Briumvi (ublituximab-xiiy intravenous infusion), Lemtrada (alemtuzumab intravenous infusion), Ocrevus (ocrelizumab intravenous infusion), or Ocrevus Zunovo (ocrelizumab and hyaluronidase-ocsq subcutaneous injection); OR - c) Patient has received Mavenclad in the past; AND - iii.
+Medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis; OR - B) Patient is Currently Receiving Mavenclad for ≥ 1 Year.
+Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - Patient has a relapsing form of multiple sclerosis; AND Note: Examples of relapsing forms of multiple sclerosis include relapsing remitting disease and active secondary progressive disease. - ii.
 Patient meets ONE of the following (a or b): - a) Patient experienced a beneficial clinical response when assessed by at least one objective measure; OR

-Note: Examples include stabilization or reduced worsening in disease activity as evaluated by magnetic resonance imaging (MRI) [absence or a decrease in gadolinium enhancing lesions, decrease in the number of new or enlarging T2 lesions]; stabilization or reduced worsening on the Expanded Disability State Scale (EDSS) score; achievement in criteria for No Evidence of Disease Activity-3 (NEDA-3) or NEDA-4; improvement on the fatigue symptom and impact questionnaire-relapsing multiple sclerosis (FSIQ-RMS) scale; reduction or absence of relapses; improvement or maintenance on the six-minute walk test or 12-Item MS Walking Scale; improvement on the Multiple Sclerosis Functional Composite (MSFC) score; and/or attenuation of brain volume - b) Patient experienced stabilization, slowed progression, or improvement in at least one symptom such as motor function, fatigue, vision, bowel/bladder function, spasticity, walking/gait, or pain/numbness/tingling sensation; AND - iii.
+Note: Examples include stabilization or reduced worsening in disease activity as evaluated by magnetic resonance imaging (MRI) [absence or a decrease in gadolinium enhancing lesions, decrease in the number of new or enlarging T2 lesions]; stabilization or reduced worsening on the Expanded Disability State Scale (EDSS) score; achievement in criteria for No Evidence of Disease Activity-3 (NEDA-3) or NEDA-4; improvement on the fatigue symptom and impact questionnaire-relapsing multiple sclerosis (FSIQ-RMS) scale; reduction or absence of relapses; improvement or maintenance on the six-minute walk test or 12-Item MS Walking Scale; improvement on the Multiple Sclerosis Functional Composite (MSFC) score; and/or attenuation of brain volume loss. - b) Patient experienced stabilization, slowed progression, or improvement in at least one symptom such as motor function, fatigue, vision, bowel/bladder function, spasticity, walking/gait, or pain/numbness/tingling sensation; AND - iii.
 Medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis.